Citizen Participation Guidelines

 - Sign up to speak by completing the sign up sheet in the back of the Council Chambers before the meeting begins.

-- If you brought a petition which you wish City Council to view, please provide to the City Clerk for distribution to Council Members when you approach the microphone to speak.
+- If you brought a petition which you wish City Council to view, please provide it to the City Clerk for distribution to Council Members when you approach the microphone to speak.

 - Each speaker will be called upon at an appropriate time during the meeting.